-Our Department provides students with the opportunity to pursue doctoral study in Social Policy and Social Intervention within Oxford's unique intellectual environment.
+Our Department provides students with the opportunity to pursue doctoral study in Social Policy and Social Intervention and Policy Evaluation within Oxford's unique intellectual environment.
 As well as becoming a member of the Department, students also join a college, which is a central part of the 'Oxford experience'.

 The DPhil is a degree examined solely by thesis, prepared under the guidance of a supervisor appointed by the Department's Graduate Studies Committee.

-We invite applications from outstanding graduates in Demography, Economics, Political Science, Psychology, Social Policy, Social Work and Sociology, or closely related fields.
+We invite applications from outstanding graduates in Demography, Development, Economics, Epidemiology, Political Science, Psychology, Public Health, Social Policy, Social Work and Sociology, or closely related fields.
 We are interested in candidates with proposals in the areas of our research expertise and interest.